praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 seo-description: Adobe Analytics Extension for Adobe Launch
 ---

-# Adobe Analytics Extension
+# [!DNL Adobe Analytics] Extension

-Use this reference for information about configuring the Adobe Analytics extension, and the options available when using this extension to build a rule.
+Use this reference for information about configuring the [!DNL Adobe Analytics] extension, and the options available when using this extension to build a rule.

-## Configure the Adobe Analytics extension
+## Configure the [!DNL Adobe Analytics] extension

-This section provides a reference for the options available when configuring the Adobe Analytics extension.
+This section provides a reference for the options available when configuring the [!DNL Adobe Analytics] extension.

-If the Adobe Analytics extension is not yet installed, open your property, then click Extensions &gt; Catalog, hover over the Adobe Analytics extension, and click Install.
+If the [!DNL Adobe Analytics] extension is not yet installed, open your property, then click **[!UICONTROL Extensions &gt; Catalog]**, hover over the [!DNL Adobe Analytics] extension, and click **[!UICONTROL Install]**.

-To configure the extension, open the Extensions tab, hover over the extension, and then click Configure.
+To configure the extension, open the [!UICONTROL Extensions] tab, hover over the extension, and then click [!UICONTROL Configure].

 ![](/help/assets/ext-analytics-config.png)

-## Library Management
+## Library management

 Select an option from the Library Management section of the configuration page.
 The following configuration options are available: